Warbo/chriswarbo-net/unfinished/checking_combinators_with_falsify.md

         (l , r ) = (left c    , right c   )
         (l', r') = (l >>= step, r >>= step)
 ```

+Next we'll need to *iterate* the `step`{.haskell} function until its argument
+reaches normal form.
+We'll distinguish normalised expressions using the type
+`Normal`{.haskell} (we could encapsulate this in a separate module to prevent
+unnormalised `Com`{.haskell} values being wrapped in `Normal`{.haskell}, but
+I'll be sticking to one big module today):

 ```{.haskell pipe="./show Main.hs"}
 -- | Wraps Com values which are assumed to be in normal form